Better understand the fibre optic offers on the market

 The BLOD

-As the optical fibre is dedicated from the NRO to the PM and up to the end customer, the quality of service associated with this FTTO offer is higher: it includes a GTR, a symmetrical throughput, and potentially a throughput guarantee depending on the prioritisation of upstream flows.
+As the optical fiber is dedicated from the NRO to the PM and all the way to the end customer, the quality of service associated with this FTTO offer is higher: it includes GTR, symmetrical throughput, and potentially a throughput guarantee depending on the prioritization of upstream flows.

 What role for SLAs (service level agreements)?